 Access using public transport:

-2 itineraries are possible: from the Massy-Palaiseau station or the Lozère station.
+2 routes are available: one from the Massy-Palaiseau station and the other one from the Lozère station.

-Connecting buses link the station to the campus.
+Connecting buses link the stations to the campus.

 - – RER B Massy-Palaiseau station